When he's not writing his own biography in the third person, Matthew Algeo writes about unusual and interesting events in American history.

 In addition to reporting and writing, Algeo has held jobs as a convenience store clerk, a gas station attendant, a Halloween costume salesman, and a proofreader.
 He also worked in a traveling circus (as a hot dog vendor; no acrobatics involved).

 His wife, Allyson, works for the United States government as a Foreign Service officer.
-They currently reside in Mongolia.
+They have a daughter named Zaya and currently live in Mongolia.

 (Pictured: The author, circa 2007.
 Courtesy of Allyson Algeo, though it's not like she could have refused.)